For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Clearly, studying in America as an international student isn't cheap.
 To make things even more challenging, tuition fees in America must be paid in advance of each semester.

-All in all, you'll need to find a lot of cash in order to fund your studies in the USA.
+All in all, you'll need to find a lot of cash to fund your studies in the USA.
 Fortunately, there are different sources of funding for students.

 From scholarships to student loans and even part-time jobs, there are plenty of options.
 We go through them in more detail in our guide to funding your studies in America.